AdaCore/gnatstudio/docs/users_guide/extending.rst

   Indicates that the hook is of the general type that allows any number of parameter, of any type.
-Other scripts are able to connect to it, but won't be executed when the hook is run if they don't expect the same number of parameters passed to :file:`Hook.run`.
+Other scripts are able to connect to it, but won't be executed when the hook is run if they don't expect the same number of parameters passed to :func:`Hook.run`.
 Other scripts in other language only receive the hook name as a parameter, not the full list of parameters.

-* one of the values returned by :file:`Hook.list_types`
+* one of the values returned by :func:`Hook.list_types`

   Indicates that the hook is of one of the types exported by GPS itself.
   The advantage of using such explicit types instead of :command:`general`